nvmax/FluxComfyDiscordbot/readme.md

 1. workflow.json - after comfyui is installed load this workflow, install all needed nodes using its manager.
  - this is the workflow for comfyui to use for image generations, the bot uses the api format of this file.
 2. ratios.json - this is a edit of mikey_nodes to add more resolutions that his nodes did not have that flux supports, location  ```ComfyUI\custom_nodes\mikey_nodes```
-  - replace exsisting ratios.json with one provided.
-3. copy over the 4x-ClearRealityV1.pth into your comfyui/models/upscale_models folder.
-4. if using FluxFusion V2 4 steps GGUF NF4 FP8FP16.safetensors please download and place in your comfyui/models/checkpoints folder.
+3. 4x-ClearRealityV1.pth is for the CRUpscaling
+- the Setup.py will automatically download any checkpoints and copy over the ratios.json and 4x-ClearRealityv1 to required folders.